 Because you override a victim’s senses, you can fool a victim who is using true seeing or some other method of gathering information.

-You can target one additional creature for each additional mana or psi expended.
+You can target one additional creature for each additional mana expended.
 The creatures must be within 5 meters of each other when you target them.